JMura18/Phone-Stand-Template/README.md

 ## Overview
 <!--- A brief summary of the project.
 What it does, who it is for, how much it costs. --->
-In this project, we were able to create a 360-degree camera stand.
+In this project, we were able to create a rotating camera stand.

 It makes it easier for photographers to make it easier for steady shots, either photo or video.